brycewray/eleventy_solo/src/posts/2020/07/chasing-100-tips-optimizing-website.md

 **Update, 2020-08-02**: Indeed, a couple of weeks later, I realized I'd rather take a small "hit" on the Lighthouse Performance score rather than *not* have those typefaces I like so much---so they're back.
 Oddly, this decision came in part after I realized I'd willingly risk losing some other Lighthouse points by [off-loading my images-handling hassles](/posts/2020/07/transformed) to [Cloudinary](https://cloudinary.com).{.yellowBox}

+**Update, 2020-08-08**: I've stricken through the first of the hints below for reasons I explain in [another post](/posts/2020/08/google-fonts-privacy).{.yellowBox}

 If your response is "Damn the performance hit, full speed ahead with Google Fonts":

-- **Don't load them locally**.
-When you load them off Google Fonts, they come with "secret sauce" to optimize them for each visitor's individual browser and device.[^gFonts] Also, the code behind that "secret sauce" changes without much warning; do you really want to monitor it yourself all the time and keep updating your local installation of the Google Fonts content?
-It's easier to get it straight from the horse's ultra-fast CDN.
+- ~~**Don't load them locally**.
+When you load them off Google Fonts, they come with "secret sauce" to optimize them for each visitor's individual browser and device.
+Also, the code behind that "secret sauce" changes without much warning; do you really want to monitor it yourself all the time and keep updating your local installation of the Google Fonts content?
+It's easier to get it straight from the horse's ultra-fast CDN.~~
 - **Go with [variable "fonts"](https://web.dev/variable-fonts/) where possible**.
 I say "where possible" because there remain only a limited (but growing) number of [variable typefaces in Google Fonts](https://fonts.google.com/?vfonly), which means your typeface choice may not be available at the moment.
 Where variable "fonts" shine is when you want to use numerous weights and styles of a typeface.
 With older non-variable "fonts," that means one additional download per weight or style; but a variable typeface does all that good stuff with just one download.
 By the same token, you probably *don't* need a variable "font" if you're using only one style or one weight, much as you don't need a Ferrari to go to the grocery store.

-[^gFonts]: Although [this article](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/) primarily pushes **for** locally hosting Google Fonts content, it simultaneously does a great job of explaining the technical advantages of Google Fonts as the delivery method.

 ## Accessibility